JPowers17/encoded-empires/README.md

 ## Overview

 This project is a digital humanities exploration of four medieval letters written by Constance of Hungary, queen consort of Bohemia in the 13th century.
 Using text encoding (TEI/XML), Voyant Tools, and Omeka Classic paired with the Exhibit Builder plugin, the project analyzes the rhetoric of royal correspondence, highlighting themes of authority, piety, and female political influence.
-This exhibit can be viewed on my website, [theroyalarchives.org](https://www.theroyalarchives.org/).
-Deployed and hosted on a GCP VM.
+Originally deployed and hosted on a GCP VM and viewed on my website, theroyalarchives.org.
+Now documented and preserved in GitHub.

 ## Purpose